 - If an employee raises a pay concern: Investigate promptly and thoroughly.
 Review timesheets, payslips, and system records.
 If the employee is correct, acknowledge the error and rectify it.
 If your records are accurate, explain them clearly.

 - If you identify systematic errors: Quantify the full impact across all affected employees and periods.
 Engage professional advice if the amounts are significant.
-Develop a remediation plan and implement process improvements to prevent recurrence.
+Develop a remediation plan and consider a payroll audit to find every affected pay period before implementing process improvements to prevent recurrence.

 How RosterElf prevents payroll errors